Legal Chatbots: When to Build Custom vs Buy Off-the-Shelf

 No chatbot launches perfect.
 Budget time and money for refinement based on real usage patterns.
 Track accuracy, user satisfaction, and failure patterns from day one.
 Have your risk and compliance team review the implementation before production launch.
 Start with limited users or use cases.
 Expand after validating quality and gathering feedback.
 Whether you buy or build, develop internal understanding of how the legal AI chatbot works.

-If you need an experienced partner to discuss legal-chatbot development or validate your approach, reach out to Sofctery at [email protected] or book a call.
+If you need an experienced partner to discuss legal-chatbot development reach out to Sofctery at [email protected] or book a call.

 Conclusion